Mikaela Mayer: Mayer vs. Ryan 2

 Mayer made the first defense of her WBO welterweight title in a rematch against Sandy Ryan at Fontainebleau in Las Vegas on 29 March 2025.
 She won by unanimous decision.

 Unified Super-welterweight Championship

 Mayer vs. Spencer

 Mayer challenged WBA female super-welterweight champion Mary Spencer on October 30, 2025, at Casino de Montreal in Montreal, Canada.
 The vacant WBC and WBO female super-welterweight titles were also on the line.
 Mayer won by unanimous decision.

+In March 2026, it was announced that Mayer signed with Most Valuable Promotions.

+Mayer vs. Cameron

+Holding the unified WBA and WBC female super-welterweight titles, Mayer faced WBO female super-welterweight champion Chantelle Cameron in a championship unification bout at bp pulse LIVE in Birmingham, England, on August 29, 2026.
+She lost by unanimous decision.